 In the New Document dialog box, choose Web as the profile and click on OK.

-In the Gaussian Blur dialog box, enable the Preview checkbox and set the blur for 10 pixels and watch what happens.
-You can experiment with this setting to attain the glow effect that you desire.
+In the Gaussian Blur dialog box, enable the Preview checkbox, set the blur to 10 pixels and watch what happens.
+You can experiment with this setting to attain the glow effect you desire.

 02. Create a specular glow

-This is another variation of a glow style from the old multi-image days, where we created special effects with pin-registered cameras, enlargers, and film.
-The specular effect makes your glow seems like it's alive and it's easy to create.
-For this effect, a drawing tablet is good to have, though you can still create the effect with a mouse.
+This is another variation of a glow style from the old multi-image days, where we created special effects with pin-registered cameras, enlargers and film.
+The specular effect makes your glow seem like it's alive – and it's easy to create.

 Next, go to the Layers panel and create a new layer.
 Name it Scribble and position it under the RGB Blue Text layer.
 Activate the Scribble layer and click on the Paintbrush tool.
 Make sure the Stroke is set to Black and then start scribbling in the layer.